jrenaud90/TidalPy/Documentation/RadialSolver/2 - Radial Solver Solution Class.md

 # If multiple solution types were requested, then this will plot each on the same plots as a different color.
 # This function returns a tuple containing the matplotlib (`Figure`, array of `Axis`).
 rs_solution.plot_ys()  # Note () - this is a function

+# There are helper functions to quickly plot the interior structure of the planet found by the EOS solver
+rs_solution.plot_interior()

 # The solution has a built in tool to create a string of information and data.
 # This will print out top line results and help diagnose problems.